TheDaemoness/IceAndShadow3/tools/README.md

 * **default**: The block drops itself.
 * **fragment**: The block drops fragments of itself, like glowstone Takes 3 additional arguments: the namespaced name of the item to drop, the minimum count, and the maxiumum count.

+## add_recipe_shapeless.pl
+Generates a shapeless crafting recipe and unlock advancement for it.

+Takes the following arguments:
+* A recipe name to disambiguate among recipes with the same output.
+* The output item name (WITHOUT namepsace).
+* The output item count.
+* One to nine namespaced item names for inputs.